pozil/salesforce-wef-vr/workshop-material/README.md

 File/Folder | Description
 --- | ---
-Instructions | PDF version of student instructions Solutions | Completed code extracts for app implementation activity asset-bundle-builder.zip | Used for bonus activity (no need to distribute it ahead) data-checker.zip | Used to perform verification of data modeling activity object_definition_extract.zip | Used to import object definition data after data modeling activity
+Instructions | PDF version of student instructions Solutions | Link to completed code packages for application implementation activity asset-bundle-builder.zip | Used for bonus activity (no need to distribute it ahead) data-checker.zip | Used to perform verification of data modeling activity object_definition_extract.zip | Used to import object definition data after data modeling activity